ctdio/radix-router/README.md

 under the `params` attribute.
 The results within `params` is sorted by its occurrence in the route.

-Note: Route params are placed into an array as an optimization.
+Note: Route placeholder params are placed into an array as an optimization.
+Your route handlers should be aware of the order placeholders are defined in the routes.

 Example: